F.A.Q.

 Other frequently asked questions

-The Heat is Power Association (HiP) is the industry-led organization focused exclusively on advancing waste heat to power (WHP) as a renewable energy resource through advocacy, outreach, and productive alliances.
+The Heat is Power Association (HiP) is the industry-led organization focused exclusively on advancing waste heat to power (WHP) as a clean, renewable electricity resource through advocacy, outreach, and productive alliances.

-Waste heat to Power (WHP) uses a variety of technologies that capture waste heat and convert it to electricity: steam turbine and Organic Rankine Cycle are the two leading technologies.
+Waste heat to Power (WHP) uses a variety of technologies that capture waste heat via heat exchangers and convert it to electricity: Steam Turbine and Organic Rankine Cycle are the two leading technologies.
+Turboexpanders are used to convert waste pressure to electricity.

 Both waste heat to power (WHP) and combined heat to power (CHP) capture and utilize a waste heat resource.